kundajelab/chrombpnet/README.md

 ## Installation

 This section will discuss the packages needed to train a chrombpnet model.
 Firstly, it is recommended that you use a GPU for model training and have the necessary NVIDIA drivers already installed.
-Secondly there are two ways to ensure you have the necessary packages to run train chrombpnet models which we detail below,
+Secondly there are two ways to ensure you have the necessary packages to train chrombpnet models which we detail below,

 ### 1. Installation setup through Docker